droidecahedron/neuton_ble_pull/README.md

 > [!IMPORTANT]
 > 1) This is purely a software sample.
 Please consult regulatory documentation (FCC, ISED, ETSI) for your area for guidance around transmitting at higher powers in this band.
 For instance, ETSI states a 10dBm max when advertising.
 The outputs were measured with a spectrum analyzer to confirm the approach.
 > 2) **This is not tested for potential deadlock or timing issues!**
+> 3) The sample only shows driving CPS/CHL.
+In theory, you would have to wrap this around entering/exiting bypass mode around radio activity.

 The simple gpio driver only handles ctx/crx timing.
 It does _not_ handle the pins that put the device into bypass.